Revolutionize Your Finances: The Simple Change That Helped Us Spend Less and Save More

 We lived for years that way, and my nerves can't take it anymore.
 We try to keep about one month's worth of expenses in this account for my own sanity.
 We are maybe adding 2 months to our debt snowball plan by keeping this money in savings instead of paying on our debt and I am okay with that.
 You do you.

-Once you're out of debt, you ideally want to have 3-6 months of living expense saved in this account.
+Once you're out of debt, you ideally want to have 3–6 months of living expenses saved in this account.